Static vs Skeletal Meshes

 Bone Structure and Hierarchy

-• Operates as a hierarchical network with parent-child relationships
+• Organization: Hierarchical network of parent-child relationships

 • Parent bone transformations propagate to child bones